Meshed-Memory Transformer for Image Captioning: Experiments

 \subsection{Describing novel objects}

 We also assess the performance of our approach when dealing with images containing object categories that are not seen in the training set.
-We compare with the Up-Down model~\cite{anderson2018bottom} and Neural Baby Talk~\cite{lu2018neural}, when using GloVe word embeddings and Constrained Beam Search (CBS)~\cite{anderson2016guided} to address the generation of out-of-vocabulary words and constrain the presence of categories detected by an object detector.
-To compare with our model, we use a simplified implementation of the procedure described in~\cite{agrawal2019nocaps} to extract constraints, without using word phrases (\eg~plurals).
+We compare with Up-Down~\cite{anderson2018bottom} and Neural Baby Talk~\cite{lu2018neural}, when using GloVe word embeddings and Constrained Beam Search (CBS)~\cite{anderson2016guided} to address the generation of out-of-vocabulary words and constrain the presence of categories detected by an object detector.
+To compare with our model, we use a simplified implementation of the procedure described in~\cite{agrawal2019nocaps} to extract constraints, without using word phrases.
 Results are shown in Table~\ref{tab:nocaps}: as it can be seen, the original Transformer is significantly less performing than Up-Down on both in-domain and out-of-domain categories, while our approach can properly deal with novel categories, surpassing the Up-Down baseline in both in-domain and out-of-domain images.
 As expected, the use of CBS significantly enhances the performances, in particular on out-of-domain captioning.